JiiXaa/bomb-sweeper/README.md

 - As a player, if win the game I want to know how many clicks and seconds it took to complete.
 - As a frequent player I want to be able to see and compare my previous scores.

+## Design Choices

+### OOP Approach

+Class based project (Object Oriented Programming paradigm) seem to be good choice because: - Code is cleaner, functions (methods) are stored in objects. - it provides encapsulation thus better readability. - Strict Mode out of the box - Good practice.

 ### Pseudocode

 1. [x] Create Initial Utility Class with features: